Mbialowas10/MovieHubSPR_INT_2025/README.md

 - Declarative UI with Jetpack Compose
 - Clean architecture and separation of concerns via MVVM
-- Handling local data with Room
+- Handling local data with Room (Abstraction layer of SQLite)
 - Working with cloud-based NoSQL databases using Firestore
 - Secure user login & registration using Firebase Authentication